 In collaboration with the UNESCO Chair on Intersectoral Safety for Disaster Risk Reduction and Resilience SPRINT-Lab at the University of Udine, and the Universities of Sarajevo and Banja Luka, a training of BiH VISUS Survey Coordinators and Teams was completed fundamentally aiming to improve institutional capacities, and to support frameworks and partnerships at the local government level across Bosnia and Herzegovina as well as among various educational authorities in terms of school safety improvements.
 VISUS workshop was organized for the period from 17 to 20 May 2022, hosted by the Faculty of Architecture, Civil Engineering, and Geodesy of the University of Banja Luka.
 The workshop was led by a team of experts from the SPRINT-Lab and gathered four (1 F) professors and twelve (10 F) students from the Faculty of Architecture, University of Sarajevo, and the host faculty.
 After the successful both theoretical and practical learning exercises, the two local survey teams conducted 40 field school surveys across 10 selected project communities across BiH: Bihac, Sanski Most, Gradacac, Kalesija, Kakanj, Banja Luka, Prijedor, Bijeljina, Trebinje, and Srebrenica.
 In order to support the VISUS survey execution phase, a VISUS portal service that includes VISUS Bosnia and Herzegovina repository, web maps, and a portal for surveys was developed and customized for implementing the surveys in the BiH schools.
 Moreover, both Banja Luka and Sarajevo VISUS survey teams were provided with VISUS-recommended ITC equipment that will enable them to perform surveys in a professional manner.
 The final VISUS survey reports have been disseminated to the respective educational ministries and local communities’ authorities for further action, enabling them to identify necessary upgrades to the safety measures of surveyed schools, and providing tools and information they need to make science-backed decisions relating to where and how to invest available resources for improving school safety, and more specifically, benefit students, teachers, and other school staff members, by establishing a safer working and studying environment.
 The trained BiH VISUS Survey Coordinators remain the key partner in future school safety assessments in BiH and may provide expert support in scientifically based decision-making processes.
 In total 40 schools were assessed in BiH: 20 in Republika Srpska and 20 in Federation BiH, out of which 38 primary and 2 secondary schools, involving and considering the safety of overall 18,895 beneficiaries (M 49%, F 51%): students 16,744 (F 47%), teaching personnel 1,598 (F 71%), and non-teaching personnel (F 68%).

+The collaboration successfully trained BiH VISUS Survey Coordinators and teams, conducted 40 school safety surveys across Bosnia and Herzegovina, and provided essential tools and reports to local educational authorities, enhancing their capacity to make science-backed decisions for improving school safety and benefiting nearly 18,895 students and staff in target locations.

 Output 1.3 Municipal/city DRR strategic and action planning frameworks are upgraded based on multi-sectoral perspective, with focus on the vulnerable population groups.